-The future of web development: WordPress or React.js?
+The future of web development: WordPress vs React.js?

 Iryna Hnatiuk